Joint Bayesian calibration and map-making for intensity mapping experiments: Demonstration

 Another advantage of the Bayesian approach is its ability to reveal parameter correlations.
 In Figure~\ref{fig: correlation matrix}, we present and compare the correlation matrices across different experimental configurations.
 Note that, because we are indexing sky pixels embedded in the HEALPix ring scheme, pixels close in latitude are separated by approximately the length of the involved longitudes at that latitude.
 Consequently, we observe periodic off-diagonal strips indicating strong correlation.
 For accurate map reconstruction, we focus particularly on the cross-correlations between sky parameters and all remaining (nuisance) parameters (See Figure~\ref{fig: sky-others cross correlation}, which is a zoomed-in version of the off-diagonal blocks in Figure~\ref{fig: correlation matrix}).
 Since the sky parameters are fundamentally independent of instrument or noise parameters, any observed correlations must arise from model degeneracies.
 We observe that by imposing informative priors and incorporating additional independent datasets, these degeneracies -- and hence the undesired correlations -- can be effectively mitigated.

+Figure~\ref{fig: sky-others cross correlation} shows some interesting collective structures that require interpretation.
+The most interpretable feature is the first column of blue stripes, corresponding to the DC (zero frequency) mode of $T_\mathrm{rec}$: it reflects the anticorrelation between the receiver temperature offset and the sky signal, a direct manifestation of the $T_\mathrm{rec}$--$T_\mathrm{sky}$ degeneracy.
+The alternating correlation/anti-correlation (red/blue) pattern in the higher-order Legendre modes arises from the interplay between two orderings: the Legendre modes vary smoothly and change sign $n$ times along the scan time sequence, while the sky pixels are indexed in the HEALPix row-by-row scheme, which does not coincide with the scan order.
+As the scan sweeps back and forth across the field, the correlation between each Legendre mode and a given sky pixel oscillates in sign, and the mismatch between the temporal polynomial ordering and the spatial pixel ordering produces the fine periodic stripe pattern seen in the figure.

 Below, we present a comparative analysis of the map-making performance across different scenarios.
 The corresponding posterior statistics for all other nuisance parameters -- including the posterior means and 68\% credible intervals -- are provided in Appendix~\ref{append: nuisance results}.
+For the $1\times\mathrm{TOD}$ scenario, we present corner plots where space permits; for the $2\times\mathrm{TOD}$ scenario, we provide a summary table of posterior statistics.